sellwe/Master_thesis_sebastian/README.md

 | Unweighted | 3.975 | 2.202 |
 | Weighted | 0.783 | 61.968 |

-Model 1c is the most consistent across weighting schemes in the filtered dataset, significant in both unweighted (p=0.004) and weighted (p=0.002) filtered models, with real branch lengths providing a stronger signal than provided rank ordering.
-However, the pattern once again collapses when weighted (p=0.637), consistent with 1a.

 ### AIC Comparison — Which age parameterisation fits best?

+Akakike Information Criterion (AIC) uses the fomrula `AIC = 2k - 2ln(L)`.
+2ln(L) scores models that perform better and 2k penalises models for each parameter added.
+Lower AIC is better, and ΔAIC > 4 is considered meaningful.

-AIC is only comparable within the same dataset and weighting scheme. ΔAIC > 4 is considered meaningful.
+AIC is only comparable within the same weighting scheme, and only measures how good each model is relative to the others.

 ### Unweighted